MarinaYDA/corp-banking-analytics-portfolio/project2_corp_rating_early_warning/.ipynb_checkpoints/README-checkpoint.md

-# Project 2 – Corporate Early-Warning Model (Wholesale Banking)
+# Project 2 – Corporate Rating Panel & Early-Warning Modeling

-**Goal:** Build a simple *early-warning model* for a wholesale / corporate loan book, using synthetic data that mimics how banks flag obligors at risk of default over the next 12 months.

-This project is based on my experience working with **large corporate** customers rather than retail portfolios.
+**Goal:** On a synthetic corporate rating panel, explore how internal ratings, financial ratios, and behavioural indicators relate to default, and build simple **early-warning models** that predict which obligors are higher risk.

+In my **real banking work with large corporates**, I used **SQL and Excel** to:

+- pull and clean rating / exposure data from internal systems,
+- support risk and portfolio teams with descriptive analysis and reporting.

+I did **not** run Random Forests or ML models in production at the bank.
+The modeling here is **new work**, built specifically for this portfolio to show how I would extend that kind of corporate data today with Python-based EDA and baseline models.

+All data in this project is **synthetic**.

 ---

 ## Dataset

 - `data/corp_rating_panel.csv`
-  Panel-style dataset with one row per **obligor-month**.
+  Panel-style dataset with one row per **obligor–quarter**.

   Key columns:

-  - `obligor_id`, `group_name`
+  - `obligor_id`, `obligor_name`, `group_id`, `group_name`
   - `sector`, `country`
+  - `as_of_date`
   - `rating_numeric` (internal 1–10 scale)
   - `rating_band` (Investment_Grade, Sub_IG, Watchlist, Default)
-  - Financial ratios: `leverage`, `interest_coverage`, `ebitda_margin`
+  - Financial ratios:
+    - `leverage`
+    - `interest_coverage`
+    - `ebitda_margin`
   - Behavioural / performance indicators:
     - `days_past_due`
     - `exposure_at_default`
+  - Target label:
-  - Target label: `is_default` (1 if the obligor defaulted in the next 12 months)
+    - `is_default` (1 if the obligor is in default at that snapshot)

-`00_generate_ews_data.ipynb` (optional) shows how this synthetic panel can be generated; in practice it would be replaced by an internal data mart.
+`00_generate_corp_rating_data.ipynb` shows how this synthetic panel is constructed.
+In a real bank, these data would come from rating systems, financial spreading tools, and internal risk data marts.

 ---

 ## Key Questions

-1. Which financial / behavioural indicators are most predictive of **1-year default**?
-2. Can we build a basic early-warning model that clearly separates **good vs. bad** obligors?
-3. How stable are results across different model families (logistic regression vs tree-based models)?
+1. How are obligors distributed across **rating buckets and rating bands**?
+2. What do **rating migrations** look like over time (upgrades, downgrades, stability)?
+3. How do **default rates** differ by rating band?
+4. Which financial / behavioural features (leverage, coverage, days past due) distinguish **defaulted vs non-defaulted** obligors?
+5. Can simple baseline models separate higher-risk and lower-risk obligors in a realistic way (on synthetic data)?

 ---

 ## Approach

-1. **Exploratory analysis – `01_eda_early_warning.ipynb`**
-   - Inspect default rates by:
+1. **Data generation (`00_generate_corp_rating_data.ipynb`)**
+   - Generate a synthetic obligor–quarter panel.
+   - Simulate rating paths over time (1–10) with upgrades/downgrades.
+   - Create early-warning features correlated with rating:
+     - leverage, interest coverage, EBITDA margin
+     - days past due, exposure_at_default
+   - Derive `is_default` and `is_watchlist` flags.

+2. **EDA & rating migration (`01_eda_rating_migration.ipynb`)**
+   - Explore distributions of `rating_numeric` and `rating_band`.
+   - Build **migration matrices**:
+     - numeric rating (current vs next)
      - rating band (IG / Sub-IG / Watchlist / Default)
-     - sector and country
+   - Compute **default rates by rating band** using final snapshots.
+   - Compare early-warning features (leverage, coverage, DPD) across:
+     - rating bands
-   - Look at how default rates change with:
+     - default vs non-default groups
-     - higher leverage and lower interest coverage
-     - higher days past due
-   - Check data balance and basic data quality.

-2. **Modeling – `02_early_warning_model.ipynb`**
+3. **Early-warning models (`02_early_warning_model.ipynb`)**
-   - Construct a **last-observation snapshot** per obligor:
+   - Construct a **final-snapshot dataset** (one row per obligor).
-     - Numeric features:
+   - Features:
-       - `rating_numeric`, `leverage`, `interest_coverage`,
+     - Numeric: `rating_numeric`, `leverage`, `interest_coverage`,
        `ebitda_margin`, `days_past_due`, `exposure_at_default`
-     - Categorical features:
-       - `rating_band`, `sector`, `country`
+     - Categorical: `rating_band`, `sector`, `country`
-     - Target: `is_default` (default within the next 12 months)
+   - Target: `is_default`.
-   - Train three baseline models with a shared preprocessing pipeline (imputation + scaling + one-hot encoding):
+   - Shared preprocessing pipeline:
+     - imputation (median / most frequent)
+     - scaling for numeric features
+     - one-hot encoding for categorical features
+   - Baseline models:
-     - Logistic Regression
+     - Logistic Regression (with class_weight for imbalance)
      - Random Forest
      - Gradient Boosting
-   - Evaluate on a stratified train/test split using:
-     - Accuracy
+   - Evaluation:
-     - Precision / Recall / F1
-     - ROC-AUC
+     - Accuracy, precision, recall, ROC-AUC
-     - Confusion matrix
+     - Confusion matrices

-   > Because the data is synthetic and was generated from a clear signal,
-   > all three models reach **ROC-AUC ≈ 1.00** on the test set with perfect
-   > classification metrics.
-In a real bank portfolio, results would be
-   > meaningfully lower and additional work on calibration, stability, and
-   > back-testing would be required.

-3. **Model interpretation**
-   - Use **Random Forest feature importances** to see which drivers matter most:
-     - `rating_numeric` and `rating_band_*` dummy variables dominate
-     - Followed by `leverage`, `days_past_due`, and `interest_coverage`
+     - ROC curves
+   - Interpretation:
-   - These are consistent with typical credit-risk expectations: weaker ratings, higher leverage, and more days past due drive default risk.
+     - Random Forest feature importances to confirm intuitive drivers: weaker ratings, higher leverage, more days past due, lower coverage.

 ---

 ## Outputs

+- **Data**
+  - `data/corp_rating_panel.csv` – synthetic corporate rating & default panel.

 - **Notebooks**
+  - `notebooks/00_generate_corp_rating_data.ipynb` – synthetic data generator.
-  - `notebooks/01_eda_early_warning.ipynb` – EDA on the corporate rating / default panel.
+  - `notebooks/01_eda_rating_migration.ipynb` – EDA, rating distributions, and migration matrices.
   - `notebooks/02_early_warning_model.ipynb` – baseline early-warning models and feature importance.

-- **Data**
+- **(Optional) Model artefacts**
-  - `data/corp_rating_panel.csv` – synthetic monthly panel with ratings, ratios, and default flag.

-- **Model artefacts (optional)**
-  - Serialized models / pipelines (if saved) such as `models/rf_ews_model.joblib` to support reuse in scoring / dashboards.
+  - If needed, serialized models could be saved in a `models/` folder for reuse in scoring or dashboards.

 ---

-## How this maps to real-world work

-In a real wholesale bank, this type of early-warning model would be used to:

-- Flag **high-risk obligors** for closer monitoring and relationship-manager review.
-- Feed into **limit and pricing decisions** (tighter terms for higher-risk names).
-- Support **portfolio-level stress testing**, by applying shocks to ratings or financial ratios and re-scoring the book.

-Here I show the full modeling workflow with **clean, reproducible Python code** on synthetic data that mirrors that process, without exposing any real bank or customer information.
+## Relationship to my real banking experience

+- In my **actual bank roles**, I:
+  - worked with **large corporate portfolios** (not retail),
+  - wrote a lot of **SQL** to extract and clean data,
+  - and used **Excel** to build exposure reports, limits views, and ad-hoc analysis.

+- In this **portfolio project**, I:
+  - recreate similar **corporate structures** with synthetic data,
+  - and extend them with **Python-based EDA and baseline modeling** that I did not do in the bank environment.

+The aim is to show that I understand **corporate credit risk concepts** from my prior experience, and that I can now apply **modern data and modeling tools** to that domain in a clean, reproducible way.